JetBrains/teamcity-documentation/topics/projects-import.md

 ### Configuration files import

-For each imported or merged project, the configuration files are imported to the [data directory](teamcity-data-directory.md) on the target server, provided they are new for the target.
+For each imported or merged project, the configuration files are imported to the [Data Directory](teamcity-data-directory.md) on the target server, provided they are new for the target.
 The existing files will not be changed.

 The following files are imported:
 * Configuration xml files for the Project with its Build Configurations, Templates, and VCS Roots as well as its subprojects.